Die u:cris Detailansicht:

 Abstrakt

 Utilizing the framework of matrix product states, we investigate gauging as a method for exploring quantum phases of matter.
 Specifically, we describe how symmetry-protected topological (SPT) phases and spontaneous symmetry breaking (SSB) phases in one-dimensional spin systems behave under twisted gauging, a generalization of the well-known gauging procedure for globally symmetric states.
-Compared to previous, order parameter--based, approaches our analysis is not limited to the case of maximally non-commutative (MNC) phases and we use our findings to propose a generalization of the Kennedy-Tasaki transformation to the non-MNC setting.
+Compared to previous order parameter-based approaches, our analysis is not limited to the case of maximally noncommutative (MNC) phases, and we use our findings to propose a generalization of the Kennedy-Tasaki transformation to the non-MNC setting.
 A key result of our work is that gauging produces configurations characterized by a combination of MNC order and symmetry breaking, when applied to non-MNC SPT phases.
 More generally, we conjecture a precise correspondence between SSB and non-MNC SPT phases, possibly enabling the detection of such phases using local and string order parameters.

 Organisation(en)